decentraland/documentation/content/player/marketplace/marketplace.md

 {{< /hint >}}

 {{< hint warning >}}
-**📔 Note**   If this is your first time placing a bid on the Marketplace, you will also be asked to confirm a one-time transaction to allow the Marketplace to handle bids.
+**📔 Note**:  If this is your first time placing a bid on the Marketplace, you will also be asked to confirm a one-time transaction to allow the Marketplace to handle bids.
 {{< /hint >}}